skip to main content

 in your PBS script or on the command line when you start an interactive session of PBS (qsub -I).

-Users must also submit their jobs to either the gpu or biggpu queue to get a node with a GPU.
+Users must also submit their jobs to either the gpu, midgpu, or biggpu queue to get a node with a GPU.
 To use the newer, large memory GPUs, use the biggpu queue.
-There are four total, two GPUs each on two nodes.
+There are twelve total, two GPUs each on six nodes.
 Submitting to the default queue with ngpus=1 will result in the job sitting in the queue indefinitely.

 The nodes with the larger GPUs are a valuable resource.
 Do not use these if the smaller GPUs will suffice.